 We can apply these lessons about groove directly to our dancing.
 Just as playing a groove – a repeating set of rhythms – doesn’t guarantee that the music will groove, executing a particular set of steps does not guarantee that a dance will emerge.
 The concept of groove reminds us to not separate technical proficiency from the creative, emotional, somatic, relational, and improvisational qualities that bring the skeleton of movement to life.

 But where do we look?
 How do we go about finding this grooving quality in our dancing?
+I propose we start with the body.
+Here is the next article in this series: Finding Groove in the Body.

-Note: If you haven’t already read the first article in this series, you can do so here:
+If you haven’t already read the first article in this series, you can do so here:

 Groovology 101: Groove in Music and Dance.